Everything you need to know about visiting the Iguazu Falls in Argentina

 Facilities in Iguazu National Park

-The park features accessible bathrooms, showers, ATMs, WIFI, mobile charging ports, a playground, a souvenir shop, first aid and ambulance service, and an information centre.
+The park features accessible bathrooms, showers, ATMs, Wi-Fi, mobile charging stations, a playground, a souvenir shop, first aid and ambulance service, and an information center.
 You can hire lockers and strollers for babies from 0 to 2 years old.

 There are plenty of places to eat within the park including La Selva restaurant and a number of fast food kiosks.